-While in Tel Aviv for the OFFF event and my workshop, I decided to visit Jerusalem again.
+While in Tel Aviv for the OFFF event and my workshop, I decided to go capture the Jerusalem light again.

-When I went last year I explored the holy city to find good landscape and travel photography opportunities.
-This year, I went with my friend Chris to photograph the life in the narrow alleys of the old town.
+When I went last year, I explored the holy city to find good Landscape and Travel Photography opportunities.
+This year, I went with my friend Chris to photograph life in the old town’s narrow alleys.

-We had some restrictions but nothing major.
-First of all, on Fridays and Saturdays you can’t access the muslim side.
-Also, being a Friday we needed to head back to our place in Tel Aviv pretty early.
-This, in order to avoid being cut off from public transports stopping at sunset.
+We had some restrictions, but nothing major.
+First, you can’t access the Muslim side on Fridays and Saturdays.
+Also, being Friday, we needed to head back to our place in Tel Aviv pretty early.
+This, in order to avoid being cut off from public transport stopping at sunset.

 Jerusalem is really a fascinating place to visit.
 It’s obviously very interesting to see 3 different religions cohabit, even with all the problems this might trigger.

-But it also features a very distinctive sunlight, very different from the one we have in the Northern countries where Chris and I live.
-And in the narrow alleys the light can only makes its way through in a few spots.
+But it also features distinctive sunlight, very different from the one we have in the Northern countries where Chris and I live.
+And in the narrow alleys, the light can only make its way through in a few spots.
 Which makes it a fantastic street photography subject.